I Had A Nose Job At 16. Eight Years Later, Am I Happy?

-I can still remember to this day, standing outside my graphic-design class with my head down, trying to pretend I hadn’t seen a group of girls making fun of me.
-To be precise, they weren’t making fun of me — it was my nose, which just so happened to be attached to me.
+I can still remember to this day standing outside my GCSE graphics class with my head down, trying to pretend I hadn’t seen a group of girls making fun of me.
+To be precise, they weren’t making fun of me – it was my nose, which just so happened to be attached to me.

 Advertisement